Human Mass Balance Studies

 - Quantitative analysis of total radioactivity.
 This is the sum of the drug-related substances and is used to construct time lines for the routes and extent in the excretion of all drug-related substances and to determine mass balance.

 - Qualitative and quantitative analysis of metabolites.
 Samples are usually profiled using highly selective chromatographic method(s) to separate known and unknown metabolites from the unchanged drug.
 Next, the unknown metabolites are characterized, while the structure of known metabolites are confirmed.
-Finally, all radiolabeled peaks (unchanged drug and metabolites) are radio-quantitated based on their radioactivity to calculate the AUC ratio of quantifiable metabolites to parent.
+Finally, all radiolabeled peaks (unchanged drug and metabolites) are radio-quantitated based on their radioactivity to calculate the area under the curve (AUC) ratio of quantifiable metabolites to parent.

 Traditionally, total radioactivity is measured by liquid scintillation counting (LSC).
 As with other bioanalytical assays, a lower limit of quantification (LLOQ) should be determined for LSC measurements.
 While LSC is still widely applied, a more recent technique to determine 14C-radioactivity is accelerator mass spectrometry (AMS), which can be up to a million-fold more sensitive than LSC.
 Obviously, the high sensitivity of this technique is a major advantage, as a mass balance study can be accomplished by administration of a 14C-labeled drug at the nCi instead of the μCi range.
 To date, wide application of AMS is still hampered by the high cost of the instrument and the complexity of the method and sample preparation procedures.